jina-ai/docs/chapters/my_first_jina_app/index.md

 ### Create a virtualenv and install Jina

-A virtualenv will ensure your system libraries and project libraries don't conflict or interfere with each other.
+A virtualenv ensures your system libraries and project libraries don't conflict or interfere with each other.

 ```sh
 mkdir my_jina_app